zsirmajom/transmission/README.md

 # transmission
-transmission-daemon running in a docker container (Ubuntu:Trusty)
+transmission-daemon running in a container (ubuntu:trusty)

 The following paths are used by transmission: